lucalullo/building-llm/README.md

 ## Included checks

-The Version 3 notebook verifies:
+The Version 4 notebook verifies:

 - the correct number of adjacent-character examples;
 - the numerical input and target representations;
+- that the inputs are TensorFlow tensors;
+- that the weights are trainable TensorFlow variables;
-- the shape of the one-hot input matrix;
+- the shape of the one-hot input tensor;
 - the shape of the trainable weight matrix;
 - that the training and validation sets contain the expected number of examples;
 - that training and validation indices do not overlap;
 - that the probability distributions sum to 1;
 - that the final training loss is lower than the initial training loss;
 - that the recorded training and validation losses remain finite;
+- that automatic and manual gradients match;
 - reproducible training with the same seed;
 - reproducible generation with the same seed;
 - the requested output length.

 The notebook can be executed from top to bottom without a GPU.
-NumPy is the only external computational dependency.
+NumPy and TensorFlow are the external computational dependencies.

 ## Documentation